As Samuel Hemming, the first Senior Grand Warden of the United Grand Lodge of England, once put it;

 Freemasonry is a system of morality, veiled in allegory and illustrated by symbols.

-Today, we’re taking a closer look at those masonic symbols (32 to be exact) and also give you an explanation of what they mean and represent.
+Today, we’re taking a closer look at the most recognized masonic symbols (32, to be exact) and give you an explanation of what they mean and represent.

-NB: This will be a very long read, but if you’re looking for a specific Masonic symbol, you can use the table of content provided down below to find what you’re looking with a click of a button.
+This will be a very long read, but if you’re looking to know more about a certain specific Masonic symbol, you can use the table of contents provided below to find what you’re looking for with a click of a button.

 Acacia